Seng Han Thong: Political career

-Seng was first elected to parliament in 1997, representing the Ang Mo Kio Group Representation Constituency; he was returned to his seat in 2001, and then in 2006 was elected to represent the Yio Chu Kang Single Member Constituency.
+Seng was first elected to parliament in 1997, representing the Ang Mo Kio GRC; he was returned to his seat in 2001, and then in 2006 was elected to represent the Yio Chu Kang SMC.

 In May 2006, Seng was attacked by a constituent of his, a 74-year-old disgruntled former taxi driver who felt that Seng was not taking any action to help him regain his lost taxi licence.
 The man later made a public apology to Seng, and the charges were dropped.

 In January 2009, Seng suffered another attack by one of his constituents; a 70-year-old man set him on fire by pouring paint thinner on his back and then igniting him with a cigarette lighter.
 The man was believed to be mentally ill.
 Seng suffered burns to roughly 15 percent of his body, and received treatment at Singapore General Hospital.
 He took time off to recover from his injuries, and resumed his duties in July 2009.

 In 2011, Seng became embroiled in a racism controversy when he posted comments online regarding the transit crisis in Singapore.
 He said on Blog TV.SG that "I noticed that the PR mentioned that some of the staff, because they are Malays, they are Indians, they can't converse in English well enough".

 Seng retired from politics after August 2015.